Law Firm of Peter Bunch

 If a case goes to trial, one or both parties may be dissatisfied with the result.
 Either party can appeal the trial court’s decision.
 Oregon has two appellate courts: the Oregon Court of Appeals and the Oregon Supreme Court.
-There is a strong bias in both courts to affirm a trial court’s decision, unless it is manifestly wrong.
+There is a strong bias in both courts to affirm a trial court’s decision, unless the trial court made a legal error or its factual findings are not supported by any evidence.
 Except in certain circumstances, the Court of Appeals is the appellate court that decides whether the trial court’s decision should be affirmed, affirmed in part, reversed, or reversed in part.
 The appellate court can also “remand” a case, or send it back to the original court, for further proceedings in some circumstances.

 The Court of Appeals is understaffed and overworked.
 As a result, the court routinely summarily affirms trial court rulings without explaining why it reached its decision.
 If the court decides that the trial court made an error, or that it would benefit the public and the legal community to do so, it will write an “opinion,” which will be published for the public to read.
 That may take many months, or even years, to happen.